mendix/docs/content/en/docs/appstore/use-content/modules/opc-ua-connector.md

 ### 3.5.1 Instruct Mendix

-When a notification comes in a microflow will be triggered.
-An Example microflow, called EXAMPLE_MonitoredItem_LogDefaultMessage, is provided in the USE_ME > 12.MonitoredItems_service_set folder.
+When a notification comes in, a microflow will be triggered.
+An example microflow, called **EXAMPLE_MonitoredItem_LogDefaultMessage**, is provided in the **USE_ME** > **12.MonitoredItems_service_set** folder.
 This microflow simply takes the information from the notification and logs it.
-The input parameters of the microflow are a MessageMonitoredItem, a MessageMonitoredItemReadValueId and a MessageDataValue.
+The input parameters of the microflow are a **MessageMonitoredItem**, a **MessageMonitoredItemReadValueId** and a **MessageDataValue**.
 These are the only parameters that are allowed for a microflow to be called on a notification but not all are required.

-* A messageMonitoredItem parameter contains the monitoredItem information, that is, how the notification was generated.
+* A **messageMonitoredItem** parameter contains the monitoredItem information, that is, how the notification was generated.
-* A messageMonitoredItemReadValueID contains the information on what node and attribute was read.
+* A **messageMonitoredItemReadValueID** contains the information on what node and attribute was read.
-* A messageDataValue contains the information on the actual read value on the 'Value' attribute.
+* A **messageDataValue** contains the information on the actual read value on the **Value** attribute.

 To create your custom implementation, create a microflow that has one or more of these input parameters.
-Make sure to use each type only once and don't add any other type of parameters here because the microflow will be called in the background and only fill these type of parameters. ( I think these are too many words for what I'm trying to say... )
+Make sure to use each type only once and do not add any other type of parameters here because the microflow will be called in the background and only fill these type of parameters.

+{{% todo %}}( I think these are too many words for what I'm trying to say... )
 @Stephane.
-We could do an example here with a singleton that just contains the latest value or just a microflow that adds the read value to the database? or do you have any other simple use case you would like to add here?
+We could do an example here with a singleton that just contains the latest value or just a microflow that adds the read value to the database? or do you have any other simple use case you would like to add here?{{% /todo %}}

 ### 3.5.2 Instruct Server